SalesforceLabs/OrgCheck/docs/index2.faq.md

  - Step 1: Go to the AppExchange
     - Go to the AppExchange at [https://appexchange.salesforce.com](https://appexchange.salesforce.com)
     - Search for "Org Check" or "Technical Debt" and hit enter.
 You should find it!
-    - Alternativelly, please [follow this link](https://sfdc.co/OrgCheck-InstallToday-AppExchange) to reach directly the good page.
+    - Alternatively, please [follow this link](https://sfdc.co/OrgCheck-InstallToday-AppExchange) to reach the right page directly.
  - Step 2: Click to start the installation
     - To install the package in production: click on the "**Get It Now**" button
     - To install the package in a sandbox: click on the "**Try It**" button
- - Step 3: Go throught the installation process
+ - Step 3: Go through the installation process
-    - Select the profiles -- we recommand to select **Admins Only**
+    - Select the profiles -- we recommend **Admins Only**
     - Click on "Install" (or "Upgrade")
     - Once installed, go to the app "Org Check", and you are done!